Little Brother (group): Getback album and 9th Wonder's departure

 In late 2006, Little Brother began recording their third album, and second for Atlantic Records, Getback.
 However, in January 2007, the group announced both their departure from Atlantic and that producer 9th Wonder had left the group.

 The move from Atlantic was due to the commercial failure of The Minstrel Show, and creative differences over the group's future material.
-Rapper Big Pooh said:
+Big Pooh said:

 The group's manager Big Dho added that there were no "ill feelings towards their (Atlantic) company."

 The group's reason for the break from Atlantic and for 9th Wonder's departure was ultimately due to creative differences, but in both cases, the break and departure were described as amicable.

 As to 9th Wonder's departure from the group, Rapper Big Pooh was quoted as saying:

-On October 23, 2007 Little Brother released Getback, the long-awaited follow-up to The Minstrel Show.
+On October 23, 2007, Little Brother released Getback.
 With no major video or radio airplay, Getback sold approximately 9,600 copies during its first week in stores and landed at No. 89 on the Billboard 200 chart.
-The album consisted of 11 songs, and featured several guests, most notably New Orleans-based rapper Lil Wayne.
-Lil Wayne had been a longtime fan of the group's work and was invited to rap on the third verse for "Breakin My Heart".
+The album consisted of 11 songs, and featured several guests, most notably New Orleans–based rapper Lil Wayne, who had been a longtime fan of the group's work and was invited to rap on the third verse for "Breakin My Heart".

-Following the release of Getback in late 2007, Little Brother toured with Los Angeles–based alternative hip hop artist Evidence of Dilated Peoples.
+Following the release of Getback in late 2007, Little Brother toured with Los Angeles–based alternative hip-hop artist Evidence of Dilated Peoples.

 The remainder of 2007 found Little Brother working on becoming completely independent artists and putting out records on their own.
 Big Pooh told L.A.
 Record in an April 2008 interview that "For the next record, we definitely want ownership—the first record we'll have 100% ownership of."

 ...And Justus For All mixtape

 Following the release of Getback, in mid-2008, Little Brother officially released their 2007 mixtape ...And Justus For All with DJ Mick Boogie taking over production duties for the departed 9th Wonder.
 The mixtape was released through the Hall of Justus collective with Little Brother controlling the project.

-In a June 2008 interview with HipHopDX.com, Rapper Big Pooh said:
+In a June 2008 interview with HipHopDX.com, Big Pooh said: